afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/finish.md

 ### So What Next?

-[Deploy Keptn properly](https://keptn.sh/docs/0.17.x/operate/install/) on your cluster to free your SRE and DevOps teams from toil.
+[Deploy Keptn properly](https://keptn.sh/docs/install/) on your Kubernetes cluster to free your SRE and DevOps teams from toil.

 Need help?
 Ask in the [Keptn Slack channel](https://slack.keptn.sh)